NaieemZaman/NaieemZaman/README.md

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.
-- Developing dashboards on Tableau and Looker Studio.
+- Developing dashboards on Tableau and Power BI.
 - Data analysis and reporting using Google Sheets and Excel.
+- Exploratory Data Analysis and Data Visualization using Python

 ### 📚 Projects